dpatanin/WastedOnLearning/README.md

 This follows a bit the trend of the reading speeds, to have some anchor of orientation.

+### Audio & Video

+Currently, audio & video duration are calculated as they are and not altered.
+If you assume that for your content it should be accounted longer or shorter, please do so by increasing or decreasing the complexity factor.

 ### Interactions & Quizzes

 Defining additional durations due to interactions and quizzes is currently not regarded by this tool, as those depend highly on the technology used.